 Compare credit card travel insurance

-Use the CANSTAR website to compare premium and frequent flyer type credit cards, to search for a credit card with a travel insurance policy included:
+It might be a good idea to try the Canstar website to compare premium and frequent flyer type credit cards, to search for a credit card with a travel insurance policy that may suit your needs.